NishaMurarka11/NTP/README.md

   In case of NTP sever we are open UDP socket with two threads, the first thread recieves packets and places it in a queue, the second thread pops the packet from the queue and does the processing.
 The NTP packet class has the fields for unpacking and packing a packet.

 ## PACKAGES USED
-python socket - UDP socket
+python socket - UDP socket.
-matplotlib - ploting data metric schedule - Creating a scheduler to run a code in regular interval datetime -  for converting epoch into datatime struct -  for packing and unpacking of byte data into object traceback -  for exception handling and trace
+matplotlib - ploting data metric. schedule - Creating a scheduler to run a code in regular interval. datetime -  for converting epoch into datatime. struct -  for packing and unpacking of byte data into object. traceback -  for exception handling and trace.
 ## RESULTS:

-All the plots are in the file Graphs.pdf
+All the plots are in the file Graphs.pdf.
 All the offset and delay metrics are populated in three different .xlsx files:

-GCP.xlsx [server at GCP, Local client]
+GCP.xlsx [server at GCP, Local client].
-LAN.xlsx [server and client in the same LAN] ntp.xlsx [NTP server ("pool.ntp.org")  and local client ]
+LAN.xlsx [server and client in the same LAN]. ntp.xlsx [NTP server ("pool.ntp.org")  and local client ].